kdorosh/MarchMadnessKaggleML2018/readme.md

 Install [Docker](https://store.docker.com/search?type=edition&offering=community) or [Docker Toolbox](https://docs.docker.com/toolbox/overview/#ready-to-get-started)

+* Note: If you use Docker Toolbox, you must clone the repo underneath /Users (MacOS) or C:\Users (Windows), or else docker volume mounting WILL NOT WORK.

 Once done, create a new docker machine with more processing power, disk memory, and RAM than the default machine (or as much as you can afford):

 ```